corsettiDev/flowdeck/README.md

 - Tested on MacOS 10.11 or later
 - Stream Deck App/Software
 - Stream Deck Plugin for Applescript: [OSA Script](https://apps.elgato.com/plugins/com.gabrielperales.osascript)
-- Google Chrome (can be used with other Chromium based browsers with [minor changes to select actions](#browser-migration))
+- Google Chrome (can be used with other Chromium based browsers with [minor changes to select actions, see Browser Migration](#browser-migration))
 - Allow JavaScript from Apple Events in the developer tab of your browser
 - **In Webflow** bring up the **Quick Find** bar with cmd or ctrl + k or e, and click on the settings icon on the right end of the bar, make sure all actions are enabled **except** for 'Add asset'
 - *Some client first related actions will require the [Finsweet Extension](https://chrome.google.com/webstore/detail/finsweet-extension-for-we/mjfibgdpclkaemogkfadpbdfoinnejep)*